SettRaziel/wrf_forecast/README.md

 Warnings: -
 ```
-With the new parameter `-j` or `--json` the output will be converted to a json object:
+With the parameter `-j` or `--json` the output will be converted to a json object:
 ```
 {
   "meta_data": {